 - EAL support

-If you believe your child requires support from a SEND support service please put your request in writing to your child’s class teacher.
-Where this is not possible please address your concerns to a member of SLT or SENDCo.
+If you believe your child requires support from a SEND support service please meet with the class teacher and or SENDCo.
+Where this is not possible please address your concerns to a member of SLT.
 If you require advice or support with this process, please do not hesitate to contact the school directly.5.3: How are speech and language therapy, occupational therapy and physiotherapy services provided?

 Rivermead school staff follow programmes provided by Speech and Language Therapy, Occupational Therapy and Physiotherapy.
 These include assess, plan, do, review targets and where necessary the use of specialist equipment and resources.
 Specialists may also come in to support staff and students where necessary.
 Rivermead is able to adapt a student’s timetable to support this process.5.4: What should I do if I think my child needs to be seen by a speech and language therapist, occupational therapist or physiotherapist?

-If you believe your child requires specialist SEND support please put your concerns in writing to your child’s class teacher.
-Where this is not possible please address your concerns to a member of SLT or SENDCo.
+If you believe your child requires specialist SEND support please meet with your child's class teacher.
+Where this is not possible please contact a member of SLT or SENDCo.
 If you require advice or support with this process, please do not hesitate to contact the school directly.5.5: What arrangements does the school have for liaison with Children's Social Care services?

 Rivermead has access to children’s social care services as required.
-The school has a safe guarding policy and staff are trained to manage CP incidents.
+The school has a safe guarding policy and staff are trained to manage Child Protection (CP) incidents.
 The school has designated CP Officers.

 At Rivermead the staff development programme has a consistent focus on providing quality teaching and learning across the curriculum for all learners.
-Termly SEND staff development meetings are held, termly SEND surgeries are held with external agencies.
-Pupil progress meetings are held with the SEND team, a speech and language therapy surgery is held annually and the SEND team attend a variety of training throughout the year and share with the staff to develop knowledge and skills further.
+Termly SEND staff development meetings are held.
+Pupil progress meetings are held with the SEND team and the SEND team attend a variety of training throughout the year and share with the staff to develop knowledge and skills further.
 Training is provided dependent upon current needs and the school’s focus.6.2: What SEND training is provided for teaching assistants and other staff in your school?

 Rivermead TAs and support staff have access to monthly TA training sessions with a SEND agenda, meetings with outside agencies, attend regular training sessions appropriate to school provision and TA’s working with children with ASD attend regular training from Assist.
 Training is provided dependent upon current needs and the school’s focus.6.3: Do teachers have any specific qualifications in SEND?